francisdbillones/nba-wizard/plan.md

 possible modification to be made: instead of detecting relevant objects, instead feed into CNN to extract feature map and use that instead. this may be a better option as less work is required from a human to label objects in a frame

+EDIT: I'm going to do this now, and maybe try the object localization technique later on if I'm not satisfied with the model performance

 2. Locations of the objects in the frame will be fed into another network that will determine if the frame is part of a shot attempt.